fastoch/JavaScript_DaveGray/README.md

 A factory function is **another way to create an object** in JavaScript.
 We use it as a factory for object creation.

+Factory functions are a solution to the problem of not being able to create objects that have **private** properties.
+We don't want all our objects' properties to be accessible from anywhere.

+And variables created inside a factory function are not accessible outside of this function.

-- Factory functions excel at **creating private variables and methods** through closures
+- Factory functions excel at **creating private variables and methods** through closures A closure is created when a function is defined within another function, allowing the inner function to access variables from the outer function's scope.

 - Factory functions can simplify object creation by:
   - Eliminating the need for the **new** keyword
   - Reducing confusion related to the **this** keyword